Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 U.S. citizens are subject to U.S. federal estate and gift tax rules on all their worldwide assets.
 However, in 2024, the first $13,610,000 is excluded from estate or gift tax.

 The UK inheritance tax regime isn’t as generous.
 In the UK, inheritance tax is payable by estates worth more than £325,000 (2024-2025 tax year).
 There are many ways to improve the outcome for a UK domiciliary, but the important point is that if your estate has a tax liability, it will predominantly be a UK IHT liability.
+These will remain “frozen” until 2028.
+From April 6, 2027, UK IHT will also apply to assets held in pensions.

 There are strategies that can be implemented before you move to the UK to help, but most people don’t have the excess wealth needed to avail themselves of those strategies.
 We help our clients review their options before they move.

 Gifts are treated differently in the UK, with the main difference being that if you survive your gift by seven years, it’s not included in your estate.
-By contrast, a gift above the current annual allowance ($18,000 for 2024) is reported on a gift tax return and, if no gift tax is paid, the amount of your U.S. lifetime exemption is permanently reduced.
+By contrast, a gift above the current annual allowance ($18,000 for 2024) is reported on a gift tax return, and, if no gift tax is paid, the amount of your U.S. lifetime exemption is permanently reduced.
 Again, it’s about finding ways to address your future UK IHT liability that will be of paramount concern, not your potential U.S. estate tax liability.

 Learn more about inheriting from the U.S. while living abroad with a breakdown of many inheritance tax rules that apply to inheriting Americans living abroad.